jonathondgebhardt/yasf/yasf.md

 For now, I've decided to put that responsibility on the user.
 I have the changes somewhere.

+After thinking about this, I think it would make the most sense for the events to be owned by the simulation.
+I would like it to be convenient to queue events.

 ## Logger
 ### Encapsulation
 The question I need to answer first is "how do I want to interact with the logger?".
 Do I want to use macros or do I want to interact with some kind of logger object?
 Macros would be much simpler, although the linter would probably complain that I'm not using a constexpr function.
 The object would provide more flexibility, but I don't think I'll really take advantage of that.